provide-io/terraform-provider-pyvider/docs/guides/orientation.md

 ---
-page_title: "00) Understand the Pyvider Framework"
+page_title: "Understand the Pyvider Framework"
-description: "Get oriented with the ideas behind Pyvider before you dive into the example provider."
+description: "Get oriented with the ideas behind Pyvider and how to build Terraform providers in Python."
 guide_order: 1
 ---

 # Understand the Pyvider Framework

 Pyvider is a Python framework that implements the Terraform Plugin Protocol v6.
 Instead of writing Go, you describe providers, resources, and data sources with Python classes, type-safe schemas, and async handlers.
-This guide gives you the mental model you need before exploring the `pyvider` Terraform provider.
+This guide gives you the mental model you need to build Terraform providers with Pyvider.

 ## Key ideas in Pyvider